status-im/wakuconnect-vote-poll-sdk/packages/poll-react-hooks/README.md

-Package contains react hooks that help with memoizing values
+Package contains react hooks that help with memorizing values

 ## hooks